 The goal of VISPO is to enroll 41,795 acre-feet (AF) of permitted irrigation rights (base and/or unrestricted) that will remain unused in years of severe drought based on the USFWS approved 2019 amendment.
 Permit holders are enrolled in five-year and ten-year VISPO agreements and will be compensated based on the amount of water enrolled and the program selected.
 Permit holders enrolled in 10-year agreements are paid a standby fee of \$70.20/ac-ft per year every year of the term regardless of aquifer conditions and an additional fee of \$210.60/ac-ft per year will be paid for each year when temporary pumping suspensions are required.
-Permit holders enrolled in 5-year agreements are paid a standby fee of \$54/ac-ft per year every year of the term regardless of aquifer conditions and an additional fee of \$160/ac-ft per year will be paid for each year when temporary pumping suspensions are required.
-Beginning January 1, 2021, a total of 41,795 ac-ft was fully enrolled of which 26,175 ac-ft are 5-year agreements and 15,620 ac-ft are 10-year agreements.
-The enrollment goal of 41,795 ac-ft has been completed and will remain fully enrolled until a large portion of the 5-year and 10-year VISPO agreements will begin to expire December 31, 2023.
-Permit holders will be offered the opportunity to renew their VISPO forbearance agreements prior to their expiration.
+Permit holders enrolled in 5-year agreements are paid a standby fee of \$160/ac-ft per year of the term regardless of aquifer conditions and an additional fee of \$160/ac-ft per year of the term regardless of aquifer conditions and an additional fee of \$160/ac-ft per year will be paid for each year when temporary pumping suspensions are required.
+Permit holders enrolled in 5-year agreements are paid a standby fee of \$160/ac-ft per year of the term regardless of aquifer conditions and an additional fee of \$160/ac-ft per year will be paid for each year when temporary pumping suspensions are required.
+Although the enrollment goal of 41,795 ac-ft was achieved in 2021,a large portion of 5-year and 10-year VISPO agreements expire on December 31, 2023 and December 31, 2024.
+Permit holders are currently being offered the opportunity to renew their VISPO forbearance agreements prior to their expiration.

 If the water level at the J-17 index well in San Antonio is at or below 635 feet on October 1 of any year, program participants are contractually obligated to suspend the use of their enrolled water for the following year - beginning on January 1.
-On October 1, 2022, the J-17 index well was reported to be below 635 feet msl, therefore triggering suspension of use of enrolled water in VISPO by participating permit holders in year 2023.
-Annual VISPO payouts through 2022 are reflected in Table 5.1.2-1.
+On October 1, 2023, the J-17 index well was reported to be below 635 feet msl, therefore triggering suspension of use of enrolled water in VISPO by participating permit holders in year 2024.
+This trigger event makes this the second year in a row that VISPO has triggered, requiring suspension of use by participants, and the third time it has triggered since the implementation of the program.
+Annual VISPO payouts through 2023 are reflected in Table 5.1.2-1.